Burdett Road railway station

 Burdett Road is a disused railway station located in Bow Common, east London.
 It was opened in 1871 by the Great Eastern Railway and closed in 1941.

 Opening

-The station was located on Burdett Road in Bow Common, in the East End of London, and was opened on 11 September 1871 by the Great Eastern Railway who had leased the London and Blackwall Extension Railway (LBER) from 1866.
+The station was located on Burdett Road in Bow Common area of the Metropolitan Borough of Stepney in the East End of London, and was opened on 11 September 1871 by the Great Eastern Railway who had leased the London and Blackwall Extension Railway (LBER) from 1866.
 The line at this point was on a viaduct and with little available space at street-level the entrance to the station was incorporated within the structure of the viaduct.

 The buildings on the two platforms were largely of wood construction and the platforms both had lengthy awnings affording shelter from the elements.

 The line through the station

 Burdett Road was located on the London and Blackwall Extension Railway (LBER) which was opened on 2 April 1849 and was an extension of the original London and Blackwall Railway from Stepney to Bow & Bromley.
 It was 2 mi 21 chain down line from Fenchurch Street.
 The LBER had wished to extend its trains towards Stratford, but relations with the Eastern Counties Railway were poor and they would not allow a physical junction to be constructed.
 An exchange platform was provided at a station called Victoria Park and Bow but few ECR trains called there.
 The service was withdrawn on 2 May 1850 although a few months later on 26 September the initial section of the East and West India Docks and Birmingham Junction Railway (which changed its name to the North London Railway on 1 January 1853) connected to the LBER at Gas Factory Junction.

 The relationship between the ECR and LBER finally improved and in 1854 the junction between the two lines was built and the two companies operated services over the Bow line.

 In 1858 the London Tilbury and Southend Railway opened its Barking extension joining the LBER at Gas Factory Junction.

 By the 1860s the railways in East Anglia were in financial trouble, and most were leased to the ECR; they wished to amalgamate formally, but could not obtain government agreement for this until 1862, when the Great Eastern Railway (GER) was formed by amalgamation.
 The LTSR and NLR remained outside the Great Eastern as independent rail companies.